Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Simulation Study

 \section{Simulation Study}

-The aim of the simulation is to construct several scenarios, including the corruption of both outliers and time sparseness, and to demonstrate the robustness of our algorithm in comparison with existing methods.
-As to the assessment indexes, we adopt the adjusted Rand index (ARI, \citeauthor{hubert1985comparing} \citeyear{hubert1985comparing} \citeauthor{ferreira2009comparison} \citeyear{ferreira2009comparison}), percentage of correct outlier detection ($p_c$, i.e., the number of correctly detected outliers divided by the number of outliers), and percentage of false outlier detection ($p_f$, i.e., the number of falsely detected outliers divided by the number of nonoutliers) to assess the goodness of clustering and outlier detection.
+The aim of the simulation is to construct several scenarios, including the corruption from both outliers and time sparseness, and to demonstrate the robustness of the proposed algorithm in comparison with existing methods.
+As to the assessment indexes, the adjusted Rand index (ARI, \citeauthor{hubert1985comparing} \citeyear{hubert1985comparing}, \citeauthor{ferreira2009comparison} \citeyear{ferreira2009comparison}), percentage of correct outlier detection ($p_c$, i.e., the number of correctly detected outliers divided by the number of outliers), and percentage of false outlier detection ($p_f$, i.e., the number of falsely detected outliers divided by the number of nonoutliers) are adopted to assess the goodness of clustering and outlier detection.
 The settings with outliers and time sparseness are considered in Subsection \ref{sim}, and the comparison results are given in Subsection \ref{simulation}.
-We examine our method RTLP, the ETD-based $K$-medoids and agglomerative hierarchical methods, and the model-based funHDDC (\citeauthor{schmutz2020clustering} \citeyear{schmutz2020clustering}).
-The optimal $K$ was determined by the average silhouette value for the ETD-based methods and by the BIC for funHDDC.
+The RTLP, the ETD-based DBSCAN, agglomerative hierarchical clustering, and $K$-medoids methods, and the model-based funHDDC (\citeauthor{schmutz2020clustering} \citeyear{schmutz2020clustering}) are examined.
+The optimal $K$ (or $\theta$) was determined by the average silhouette value for the ETD-based agglomerative hierarchical clustering and $K$-medoids (or ETD-based RTLP and DBSCAN) and by the BIC for funHDDC.